-- Owners consent in compliance with the requirements. - Reasons for Tree Pruning or Removal complete and upload the template document - Site map Draw a simple line site map (refer to template) from an aerial view with each tree marked with an X to show the location of the tree trunk (not the tree canopy).
+- Owners consent in compliance with the requirements. - Reasons for Tree Pruning or Removal detailing the proposed tree works and reasons. - Site map Draw a simple line site map (refer to template) from an aerial view with each tree marked with an X to show the location of the tree trunk (not the tree canopy).
 Label trees on the map 'tree 1', 'tree 2' to match with the Reasons for Tree Pruning/Removal template for each tree to be inspected.
 The site map MUST include the property boundary, street names, buildings, driveways, swimming pool and any other information to assist the inspecting Officer to locate the trees for inspection. - Photos of each tree on your application.
 Maximum 4MB file size each. (jpg or pdf files only.
 HEIC files are not accepted).

-Supporting information to upload to your Online Application (if available - NOT MANDATORY)
+Supporting information to upload to your Online Application (if available - not mandatory)